lauslim12/speednote/README.md

 The concept of this application is just a single note with a title that you could use according to your use-case.
 You will type whatever you need / have been thinking about in that single note, and you **should move it to other note applications when you have the chance to do so**.
 This application should only be used for writing a general idea of something on the spot so that you do not forget it.
 At the moment, there are two terminologies when using Speednote: `title` is the title of the note, and `content` is the content of the note.

-The data store that is used by the application is using the [fastest possible data store that could persist values](https://stackoverflow.com/a/56848541/13980107) across browser refreshes.
+The data store that is used by this application is [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), a robust, structured, and asynchronous database with [objectively fast performance](https://stackoverflow.com/a/22580545).
 The saving is done by implementing autosaves with debounce to make sure that it does not overload the browser.
 However, despite its speed, it should be kept in mind that this application **is not supposed to and should not be used for long-term note saving**.
 It is also recommended to not exceed the browser's IndexedDB size (making notes that are too long).
 You could check the maximum size of Indexed DB via the [following website](https://rxdb.info/articles/indexeddb-max-storage-limit.html).

 ## Features